I updated my password policy but it was not reflected in my scan.

 If you are presented with an error message, in pink, at the top of the page with the text "Whoops, we have a permissions problem:" The most likely problem would be the second profile for config audit not being attached to the IAM role.
 Ensure that the cross-account IAM role that’s integrated with App Infrastructure Protection (AIP) has the correct permissions attached.
 See AWS Integrations Overview for required permissions for different installation options.

 Error at the Service level indicates an error evaluating child rules

 If you see an error icon (exclamation point in a gray triangle) next to the Service name, expand the section for that resource and look for the same icon in the "Resource Status" column for a rule.
 That is where the error occurred.

 API error for an individual resource

-If you are reviewing a rule and are presented with an error message in pink, Threat Stack has encountered one of the few possible errors when querying the AWS API.
+If you are reviewing a rule and are presented with an error message in pink, AIP has encountered one of the few possible errors when querying the AWS API.

 - Check the cross-account IAM role as suggested in this document for the answer for Service errors.

 - If you have ruled out permission problems please click on the "Show error code" URL and include the given error message in a message to our support team.

 All CloudTrail Trails did not get scanned

 Cloud Trails can be configured to service multiple regions (apply trail to all regions = yes).
 When this happens a main Trail is created in the default region, and shadow trails are created in every other region.
 Because these shadow trails have the exact same configuration as the main trail, AIP does not evaluate Shadow Trails.